Desulfurella amilsii

-Desulfurella amilsii is a Gram-negative, non-spore-forming, obligately anaerobic sulfur-reducing, acidotolerant, moderately thermophilic and motile bacterium from the genus of Desulfurella which has been isolated from river sediments from the Tinto River in Spain.
-Desulfurella amilsii is also able to utilize thiosulfate as an electron acceptor and ferment pyruvate.
-In addition, it uses formate as an electron donor and can have a pH as low as 3.
+Desulfurella amilsii is a Gram-negative, non-spore-forming, obligately anaerobic, sulfur-reducing, acidotolerant, moderately thermophilic, and motile bacterium from the genus of Desulfurella which has been isolated from river sediments from the Tinto River in Spain.

+Metabolism

+Desulfurella amilsii is able to utilize elemental sulfur and thiosulfate as electron acceptors and various organic compounds (e.g. formate) as electron donors, to disproportionate elemental sulfur, as well as to ferment pyruvate.